shlomoamor/Graphics/Ex05/ReadMe.txt

  *
  * */

-This include new design features you added:
+This include new design features we added:
 - We added a class called ExhaustPipe where we implemented the exhaust pipe in the local scope
 - We edited the Specification class to contain the exhaust pipe measurements
 - We added a class called TreeBoundingSphere where we implemented the tree structured bounding volume hierarchy

-We implemented the bonus: Implemented the tree structured bounding vooumne hierarchy
+We implemented the bonus: Implemented the tree structured bounding volumne hierarchy